 New Camera And Lens Support

-Capture One 22 supports the following new cameras and lenses.
+A Capture One 22 review is incomplete without a list of new cameras and lenses.

 New camera support

 Compared with the latest Capture One 21 (build 14.4.1), Capture One 22 supports the following cameras: